Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Introduction

-Drawing on recent advances of discrete diffusion and discrete flow‑matching for language and multi-modal generation~\citep{LLADA,maskdiffusion,discrete_flow_matching,train_for_the_worst,yang2025mmada}, we introduce \alias, the first VLA framework to unify vision, language, and action in a single transformer, maintaining strong action-modeling capability.
-In \alias, each action dimension is discretized into tokens via a binning scheme (as in RT-1~\citep{rt1} and OpenVLA~\citep{openvla}) and grouped into fixed-length chunks.
-The fixed-length action tokens are exactly suitable for discrete diffusion models.
-During training, we mask a subset of these action tokens and train the transformer to predict them from the context of the unmasked tokens across all modalities.
-The noise scheduling is governed by intuitive mask ratios.
-At inference, all action tokens start masked and are iteratively decoded by repeatedly predicting tokens and re-masking low-confidence ones until convergence, following the ``first‑easy, then‑hard'' philosophy.
-Moreover, we employ a second re-masking technique to guarantee the consistency across different denoising steps.
-This yields flexible parallel decoding and robust error correction.
+In our method, each action dimension is first discretized into tokens via a binning scheme and grouped into chunks with fixed length which is naturally suited for discrete diffusion's block-wise parallel decoding manner.
+During training, a subset of tokens are masked in the action chunk first and the policy is trained to predict them from the context of unmasked ones across all modalities.
+At inference, the method starts with all action tokens masked, concatenated with visual and language inputs, and iteratively predicts and re-masks low-confidence tokens until convergence, following a philosophy of ``walk before you run''.
+We further employ a secondary re-masking mechanism to enforce consistency across denoising steps, yielding flexible parallel decoding and robust error correction.

-For robotics manipulation tasks, in contrast to continuous diffusion decoders, our formulation keeps action generation inside a unified transformer with the same training objective (\ie, cross-entropy loss) used by VLMs.
-This preserves much of the backbone's pretrained vision and language capability, analogous to extending a vocabulary to new languages, while offering a potential path to inherit from unified transformer's scaling behavior, paving the way for large‑scale VLA research.
-Moreover, \alias breaks the AR decoders' left-to-right bottleneck.
-Action chunks are adaptively decoded in parallel over a small, fixed number of steps, and unconfident tokens can be revisited via iterative re-masking, leveraging full cross-modal context (including inter-action dependencies) for refinement.
+A key advantage of \alias over continuous diffusion heads is its superior retention of pretrained vision-language capabilities.
+Our work achieves it by performing action generation with consistent training objective inside the VLM backbone, exhibiting only 0.8\% language degradation versus diffusion's 2.4\%, and 20.4\% vision degradation versus diffusion's 29.0\% on OOD tests of LIBERO-Goal, consistent with prior findings that diffusion-based VLAs are often overly vision-dependent.
+On the other hand, AR models also unify action generation in VLM backbone, but they suffer from left-to-right compounding error, inference inefficiency and inability to utilize information from later action tokens of the same chunk.
+Our method instead decode action chunks in parallel over a fixed number of steps, eliminating linearly scaled forward passes and leveraging full modality context for action prediction.